Optimal Trade Execution with Uncertain Volume Target

-where~$q$ is the volume traded during trading periods~$\tau_i$ and~$\tau_j$; an interpretation of this condition is provided later on.
+an interpretation of this condition is provided later on.
 In their paper, \citet{Almgren2001} assume linear permanent and temporary impact functions.
-We make similar assumptions for our model, however we allow for the liquidity parameters of the temporary impact, \ie $\epsilon$ and $\eta$, to vary from one trading period to another.
-Hence, for trading period~$\tau_i$ we note the permanent and temporary impact functions~$g$ and~$h_i$ as follows
+We make similar assumptions for our model, however we allow for the liquidity parameters to vary over time.
+Hence, one has time-dependent price-impact functions.
+The permanent and temporary impact functions~$g_{\comadd{i}}$ and~$h_{i}$ related to the trading period~$\tau_{i}$ are noted as follows

-where~$v$ is the average trading rate over the trading interval.
-This choice of functions is relevant in that parameters~$\epsilon_i$ and~$\eta_i$ might be considered as the fixed and variable costs of trading.
-A reasonable estimate for~$\epsilon_i$ is the sum of half the bid-ask spread and the trading fees \citep{Almgren2001}.
-The parameter~$\eta_i$ can be interpreted as the gradient of a linear model for the volumes of orders in the limit order book as a function of the deviation from the best limit order.
-As a consequence of the temporary impact, any market participant incurs an additional cost of
+where~$v$ is the average trading rate over trading period $\tau_{i}$.
+This choice of functions is relevant in that parameters~$\epsilon_{i}$ and~$\eta_{i}$ might be considered as the fixed and variable costs of trading.
+A reasonable estimate for~$\epsilon_{i}$ is the sum of half the bid-ask spread and the trading fees \citep{Almgren2001}.
+The parameter~$\eta_{i}$ can be interpreted as the gradient of a linear model for the volumes of orders in the limit order book as a function of the deviation from the best limit order; \comreft{ we assume that this parameter is the same when taking either short or long positions. } As a consequence of the temporary impact, any market participant incurs an additional cost of

-for trading~$n$ units of the security during the trading period~$\tau_i$.
+for trading~$\rquant$ units of the security during the trading period~$\tau_{i}$.